jackfranklin/elmplayground/content/posts/building-elm-playground.md

 ## Urls

 For routing I was able to avoid any of the heavier routing packages and use the [Elm  Navigation][navigation] package to update the URL and manage rendering the right content for the given URL.
 Every time the URL changes a `UrlChange` message is sent.
-This looks to find the matching piece of content for the given URL (or "slug"), and then sendds off commands to fetch that content:
+This looks to find the matching piece of content for the given URL (or "slug"), and then sends off commands to fetch that content:

 ```elm
 UrlChange newUrl ->